Ring of Kerry, Ireland: Best Things to Do – Top Picks

 Explore Cahergal and Other Historic Sites

 Cahergal, a circular stone fort, stands as a testament to Ireland’s medieval past.
-With a diameter of approximately 70 feet, it’s one of the largest forts in the region18.
+With a diameter of approximately 70 feet, it’s one of the largest forts in the region.
 This site was likely home to an important figure in society over a thousand years ago, offering insights into the lives of early Irish communities.

 Other notable stops include Staigue Fort, which predates Cahergal by several centuries.
-These structures were built as part of a defense system and showcase the ingenuity of ancient builders18.
+These structures were built as part of a defense system and showcase the ingenuity of ancient builders.
 Exploring these sites is a must for anyone on a tour ring focused on history and culture.

 Here’s what to look for when visiting these historic attractions: